 The Seminary itself does not conduct an athletic program.
 The students, however, do organize themselves for competition in interscholastic and intramural sports.
-At present the students compete in interscholastic and intramural basketball, tennis, golf, baseball and soccer.
+At present the students compete in interscholastic and intramural basketball, tennis, golf, baseball, soccer, volleyball and racquetball.

 Student Employment